 Class & Internship Schedules

-Students work at their internships during the day, full-time throughout the week, and take classes on Tuesday and Thursday nights as well as Friday afternoons.
+Students work at their internships during the day, full-time throughout the week, and take classes on Tuesday and Thursday nights as well as Friday mornings.

 Classes are held at the William & Mary Washington Center.
 The Center is located about one block from Dupont Circle South Metro entrance on Massachusetts Avenue in downtown Washington.
 Get directions, transportation and parking information.